-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t consume food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Don’t eat any food exposed to smoke or any canned products that have been subjected to excessive heat.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.